highcharts/highcharts/docs/datagrid/performance.md

 # Performance and rendering
 Row virtualization is a performance optimization technique used in DataGrid.
-Instead of rendering all the rows of data at once, which can be thousands of entries, row virtualization renders only the rows that are currently visible within the user's viewport (plus a small buffer).
+Instead of rendering all the rows of data at once, which can be thousands of entries, row virtualization renders only the rows currently visible within the user's viewport (plus a small buffer).
 As the user scrolls, the DataGrid dynamically renders new rows and removes those that scroll out of view.

 ![Illustration showing virtualization of rows](ill_virtualization.png)

 This technique significantly enhances DataGrid performance, leading to faster load times and efficient updates.
 Row virtualization reduces memory consumption, allowing the application to handle large datasets smoothly without compromising performance.
-Users benefit from a smoother experience with fluid scrolling and more responsive interactions when e.g. sorting rows.
+Users benefit from a smoother experience with fluid scrolling and more responsive interactions such as sorting rows.

 ## Optimizing performance
 ```js